unm-campus-histories/spaces/docs/essays/Modern-Art.md

 ---
-title: Fiesa Sculture by Luis Jimenez
+title: Modern Art by Berry Sabo
 author: Jared Lucero
 layout: single-col
 date: 2019-03-25
 ---

-# Luiz Jemenez Fiesa
+# "Modern Art"

 Here's a dummy essay that will gradually turn into a real model.